Smooth, creamy, and flavorful cream cheese frosting.

 - Combine the butter and cream cheese completely using an electric mixer.
 Hand mixer or stand mixer — both are great!

 - Add the vanilla, cinnamon, and salt.
-The cinnamon is the secret that makes this the best cream cheese frosting recipe.
+The cinnamon is the secret that makes this the best frosting recipe.
 You really don’t taste it, but it adds depth to the flavor of the frosting.

 - Slowly add in the powdered sugar while mixing on a low speed.
 Add more or less powdered sugar according to personal taste preferences as well as to how firm you want it to be.
 More sugar will make it sweeter and firmer, less sugar will leave the frosting a bit tangier and less firm.